frequency-chain/docs/pages/Basics/Primitives.md

 # Frequency Primitives

 Frequency is built upon a number of unique elements or primitives.
-These primitives include
+These primitives include:
+* MSAs
+* Providers
+* Schemas
+* Messages
+* Handles
+* Stateful Storage